• Skip to main content

 • Small splash half & half or milk

-• 1 chilli pepper, finely diced
+• 1 chili pepper, finely diced with some seeds removed

 • ⅛ teaspoon each salt and pepper